Classification and Performance of PCB CoatingPosted on 2020-07-22

 In short, PCB coatings composed of epoxy resins are rarely used.

 Advantage: High flexibility; Operating temperature range up to 200°C, with excellent humidity and UV resistance; Can be repaired; It has obvious insulation and low surface energy, and has good wettability with the base material.

 Disadvantages: The mechanical strength is low, and the adhesion to the base material is weak.
 Worse, it cannot withstand scratches.

 In short, this type of PCB coating is most suitable for high-heat components.
-For example, high-frequency PCBs containing many high-power resistors are used in aerospace, shipping, military and radar control systems.
+For example, high-frequency PCBs containing many high-power resistors are used in shipping, military and radar control systems.

 Advantage: Excellent acid and alkali resistance; High humidity resistance.